raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 2. To compose a new iterator with `join`, and;
 3. To `yield *` the new iterator it composes.

 This is written in *pure functional style*.
 It reads as if it was a function that only has to return one value for each invocation.
-Furthermore, its mental model is of transforming one generator into another:
+Furthermore, its mental model is of transforming one generator function into another:

 > The mapped generator consists of the function applied to the firsts of the argument iterables, joined with a mapping of the function to the rests of the iterables.

-But that's not the only way that generators have to work.
+But that's not the only way that generator functions have to work.
 We can just as easily write:

 ```javascript
 function * mapWith (fn, ...iterables) {